 - (3) Notes payable to finance companies: The fair value of our debt is estimated by discounting the future cash flows at rates currently offered to us for similar debt instruments of comparable maturities by banks or finance companies.
-At December 31, 2008 and 2007, the carrying values of these instruments approximate fair value. - (4) Note payable to CEO: The carrying value of our debt is presented as the face amount of the note less the unamortized discount related to the initial estimated fair value of the warrants to purchase common stock issued in connection with the note.
-At December 31, 2008, the note payable to our CEO had an estimated fair value of \$1.8 million.
-At December 31, 2007, the carrying value of the note payable to our CEO approximated fair value. - (5) Notes payable to outside investors: The carrying value of our debt is presented as the face amount of the notes less the unamortized discounts related to the fair value of the beneficial conversion feature, the initial estimated fair value of the put options embedded in the notes and the initial estimated fair value of the warrants to purchase common stock issued in connection with the notes.
-At December 31, 2008, the notes payable to outside investors had an estimated fair value of \$15.9 million.
-At December 31, 2007, the carrying value of the notes payable to outside investors approximated fair value. - e.
-Cash and Cash Equivalents: There were no cash equivalents at December 31, 2008 or 2007.
-No cash was restricted as of December 31, 2008 or 2007. - f.
+At December 31, 2008, the carrying values of these instruments approximated fair value.
+We had no notes payable to finance companies at December 31, 2009. - (4) Note payable to CEO: The carrying value of our debt is presented as the face amount of the note less the unamortized discount related to the initial estimated fair value of the warrants to purchase common stock issued in connection with the note.
+At December 31, 2009 and 2008, the note payable to our CEO had an estimated fair value of \$3.9 million and \$1.8 million, respectively, based on the closing market price of our common stock.

+- (5) Notes payable to investors: The carrying value of our debt at December 31, 2009 is presented as the face amount of the notes.
+The carrying value of our debt at December 31, 2008 is presented as the face amount of the notes less the unamortized discounts related to the beneficial conversion features, the initial estimated fair value of the put options embedded in the notes and the initial estimated fair value of the warrants to purchase common stock issued in connection with the notes.
+At December 31, 2009 and 2008, the notes payable to investors had an estimated fair value of \$31.0 million and \$15.9 million, respectively, based on the closing market price of our common stock. - (6) Derivative liabilities: Derivative liabilities are recorded at fair value.
+Fair value of warrant liabilities is determined based on a Black-Scholes option pricing model calculation.
+Fair value of conversion and put option liabilities is determined based on a probability-weighted Black-Scholes option pricing model calculation.
+Unrealized gains and losses on the derivatives are classified in other expenses as a change in derivative liabilities in the statements of operations. - e.
+Cash and Cash Equivalents: Cash equivalents are highly liquid instruments such as U.S. Treasury bills, bank certificates of deposit, corporate commercial paper and money market funds which have maturities of less than 3 months from the date of purchase.
+The Company held no cash equivalents at December 31, 2009 or 2008. - f.
 Inventory: All components of inventory are valued at the lower of cost (first-in, first-out) or market.
 We adjust inventory to market value when the net realizable value is lower than the carrying cost of the inventory.
 Market value is determined based on recent sales activity and margins achieved.
-During 2008 and 2007, we wrote off \$4,000 and \$37,000, respectively, of excess and obsolete materials.
+During 2009 and 2008, we wrote off \$2,000 and \$4,000, respectively, of excess and obsolete materials.
+During 2009, we also wrote off \$416,000 of Cardiosonix inventory as part of the impairment of the discontinued operation.
+See Note 2.